Owner/

-Types of Glazing Passive Solar
+Types of Glazing for Passive Solar

 Q: I am a graduating senior from Antioch College in Yellow Springs, Ohio.
 For my senior project I am developing a plan to build ecologically sound affordable housing in my area.
 I fully intend on using passive solar heating as much as possible in the interest of maintaining the house's affordability, as well as environmental quality.
 I understand the need for thermal mass, but am confused on the kind/type of solar glazing that is needed for the windows.
 What kind of windows are best for passive solar heating?
 What kind of glazing do they require?
 I also am having confusion over how to reduce the amount of sun in the summer, yet still allow for full sun in winter.
 Is there a formula or method to figure the amount of sun a particular location will receive, the angle of sun, and then the amount of heat captured, and perhaps from there a way to calculate the needed strength of an HVAC system?
 I noticed several publications on your web site, but if you could recommend a good book in a student's price range that might outline some of the basics, that would be wonderful.

-A: I could spend a lot of time trying to provide information on windows, but at the risk of sounding like I'm promoting my book, you should probably get a copy of my new book, The Solar House.
+A: (Daniel Chiras) I could spend a lot of time trying to provide information on windows, but at the risk of sounding like I'm promoting my book, you should probably get a copy of my new book, The Solar House.
 It has a chapter on energy efficiency which contains a section on windows.
 This will help you understand what you need.
 Basically, you want double-paned low-E windows with a wooden frame and metal cladding on the outside for protection.
 The chapter will explain why this is one of your best options.

 Chapters 1 and 3 in my book, The Solar House, cover this topic in detail.
 It shows the formula to calculate overhang and lists a web site that will run the calculation for you.
 You might also want to read chapter 7, which discusses software for analyzing the energy performance of solar homes.